Why is searing important?

 Step 2: Add Steak, Flip Often

-Dry your steak very well by patting it dry with paper towels.
+Dry your steak very well by patting it with paper towels.
+Get out all of that excess moisture.
 If you don’t believe your infrared thermometer, test it out first by putting a corner of the steak down.
 If it’s not sizzling (or starts smoking too much), adjust the temperature accordingly and wait.
 If its ready, add your steak and flip often.
 I flip about every 15 seconds or so making sure to also get the sides and edges.
-About 1 minute.
+I do this for about 1 minute.

 Step 3: Add Butter to Pan

 I think this step really helps to develop a crust.
-After you do the initial sear for about a minute, add butter to the pan and continue searing for an additional minute, flipping in between.
-You have to be the judge at this point, since The crust won’t be staggering – it should be a good, solid deep brown, but won’t have a fresh-off-the-grill thick crust.
+After you do the initial sear for about a minute, add butter to the pan and continue searing for an additional minute, flipping regularly throughout this process.
+You have to be the judge at this point, since The crust won’t be staggering, but it should at least be a good, solid deep brown.
+Just don’t expect it to have a fresh-off-the-grill thick crust through this particular method.

 Step 4: Remove Steak and Torch